Warberry C of E Academy and Nursery

 How can parents, children and young people make a complaint about our provision?

-We endeavour to work with parents at every opportunity, with staff available to speak to before and after school, a visible presence on the playground to build a collaborative relationship.
+We endeavour to work with parents at every opportunity, with staff available to speak to before and after school and a visible presence at the beginning and the end of the day.

 However, at times a complaint may be raised.
 If this is the case, there are many ways of gaining a positive resolution.

-- Initially parents/carers should seek a consultation with the class teacher or the Assistant Heads and see if matters can be resolved
+- Initially, parents/carers should seek a consultation with the class teacher and see if matters can be resolved.

-- If the concern persists or is unresolved an appointment to see the SENCo can be arranged through the school office in the individual Academy
+- If the concern persists or is unresolved, an appointment to see a member of the senior leadership team can be made through the office.

 How can parents, children and young people get more information about the setting?

-- Our websites provide up to date newsletters and information: http://www.lapsw.co.uk
+- Visit the academy website for up to date newsletters and information

 How the school involves other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children and young peopleâs SEN and supporting their families?

-The Academies have regular visits from the School Nurse Team to discuss pupils’ medical needs.
-Drop-in sessions are arranged for parents to discuss any health concerns.
+The Academy can arrange visits from the School Nurse Team to discuss pupils’ medical needs.

-If a pupil has been referred to the Paediatric team the Academy will be contacted for information and consultation.
+If a pupil has been referred to the Paediatric team the school will be contacted for information and consultation.

 The Partnership could access the services of a bereavement counsellor to support bereaved children.